Elma Muros

 Elma Muros-Posadas (born January 14, 1967, in Magdiwang, Romblon) also known as the "Long Jump Queen" of the Philippines and a heptathlon champion, is a former member of the Philippine Track and Field National Team and now a legend in Philippine track and field history who specialized in long jump.
 She also competed in the heptathlon, 100m and 400m hurdles, 100m, 200m, and 400m sprint alongside the "Sprint Queen" of the Philippines and also fellow legend, Lydia de Vega.
-Elma is one of the foremost track and field athletes produced by the Philippines under the Marcos Regime's National Sports Program, Gintong Alay, that was launched in 1979, but was eventually disbanded in 1986 due to the People Power Revolution and the ousting of Ferdinand Marcos.
-Later on Gintong Alay was disbanded and became the Philippine Sports Commission (PSC) which was established in 1990.
+Elma is one of the foremost track and field athletes produced by the Philippines under the Marcos regime's National Sports Program, Gintong Alay, that was launched in 1979, but was eventually disbanded in 1986 after the ousting of Ferdinand Marcos and replaced by the Philippine Sports Commission (PSC) in 1990.

 Early life and education

 Elma Muros was born on January 14, 1967, in the town of Magdiwang, Romblon in Sibuyan Island.
 She is the 6th eldest child in a brood of nine.
 Her mother is a former athlete who competed in the 400 meter sprint in her youth.
 She attended the Roosevelt College in Rizal under a scholarship granted by then Rizal governor Isidro Rodriguez.
 Later on, she was granted a scholarship in University of Baguio, then soon after transferred out to Far Eastern University.